 With recent advancements in the industry, yes, now you can!
 LiFePO4 (Lithium Iron Phosphate) battery technology is a great solution for off-grid use, allowing you to start small and add the same exact battery model later if your electrical usage increases, or as budget allows.
 This is not the case with FLA or AGM battery chemistries, where the age of the oldest batteries affects the entire bank of batteries.

 As long as you prepare for this initially, you can easily add more inverters later.
 If you don’t anticipate for more inverters initially, it can still be done, but it is more difficult and most likely more expensive.

 Absolutely!
 As long as you have room for more panels, you can easily add them to your existing off grid power system.

 A small off-grid solar system is likely your best option.
 Give us a call and we can discuss your property and needs.
 We are always happy to help.

 No!
 Off-grid solar is a fantastic resource for areas where it is impractical or financially impossible to run utility lines, but it isn’t the only form of solar, or even the most common.
-If you are already serviced by a utility, check out our grid-tie and grid-hybrid pages!
+If you are already serviced by a utility, check out our grid-tie solar and solar with battery backup (grid-hybrid solar) pages!